JIRA Interview Questions

 Become a master of Jira by going through this HKR Jira Training!

-Ans: To modify any bulk issue, you need to use the bulk change options -> tool menu-> now select all the issues on the current page that can be now used for the bulk operations.
+Ans.
+Use the bulk change choices -> tool menu -> choose all the issues on the current page that can now be used for the bulk activities to alter any bulk issue.

 • Move